iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ## Reproduce

-All stages could be automatically and efficiently reproduced even if some source files have been modified.
+All stages could be automatically and efficiently reproduced even if any source code files have been modified.
 For example:

 - Let's improve the feature extraction algorithm by making some modification to the `code/featurization.py`: